Return to Product Reviews

 Now because they are so heavy, that just makes the job of an RV tire that much more demanding.
 My 5th wheel trailer came in at 21,000 pounds, riding on 8 tires.
 If one of those tires blows in travel, it can tear apart the underside of the RV, creating thousands of dollars in damage!

-I have also been traveling in extreme temperatures and have had the tire pressure monitor systems alarm sound because the pressure was getting a little too high.
-So we pulled over at a rest area, let the tires cool, and then continued our safe travels.
-Had we not known we could have had a blowout!
+I have also been traveling in extreme temperatures and have had the tire pressure monitor system alarm sound because the pressure was getting a little too high.
+So we pulled over at a rest area, let the tires cool, and continued our safe travels.
+Had we not known, we could have had a blowout!
 Have you seen what a blown tire does to an RV?

 Should these sensors show inside tire temperature readings too?
 Keep reading, I’ll introduce the best tire pressure monitoring system currently on the market for RVers!